trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 Have enough money stoved away that makes you comfortable if you run out of jobs - for some people this could be few months of living expenses, for others might need to have enough for two years to feel warm and fuzzy.

-Worrying about money can really kill your productivity and mood, and it's an awful place to be in (it made me do some crazy decisions in the past, and I have observed similar behavior for other people.)
+Worrying about money can really kill your productivity and mood, and it's an awful place to be in (it forced me to make some crazy decisions in the past, and I have observed similar behavior for other people.)

 Let me debunk some common myths and cliches: